 Almost everyone has at least once found socks under their Christmas tree.
 But what is the environmental impact of socks?
 That highly depends on what material they are made of.

-For instance, the production of socks made of polyamide is estimated to be responsible for 2,1 kg of CO2 emissions.18 A pair of woollen socks is estimated to generate about 200g of CO2 emissions, but about 5,74 kg of CO2-eq emissions.12 What about cotton socks?
-They are estimated to be responsible for 90,9g of CO2-eq emissions.
+For instance, the production of socks made of polyamide is estimated to be responsible for 4 kilograms of CO2-eq emissions.18 A pair of woollen socks is estimated to generate about 5,74 kilograms of CO2-eq emissions.12 What about cotton socks?
+They are estimated to be responsible for 45 grams of CO2-eq emissions.

 The first step to minimize your carbon footprint is to not purchase things you or your loved ones don't need.
-As socks are quite a useful gift (and they tend to often mysteriously disappear in our washing machines), buying socks might be a good plan.
+As socks are quite a useful gift (and they often tend to mysteriously disappear in our washing machines), buying them might be a good plan.

-A better plan is to purchase socks made more sustainably and ethically - because every purchase matters.
-Look at our collection of socks for women and socks for men that are made of bamboo and recycled or organic cotton.
+An even better plan is to purchase socks made more sustainably and ethically – because every purchase matters.
+Look at our collection of ethical socks for women and more sustainable socks for men that are made of bamboo and recycled or organic cotton.

-When it comes to giving makeup, personal care products and toiletries as Christmas gifts, there are a few things to consider: the packaging, the ingredients and whether they (or the final product) were tested on animals.
+When it comes to giving makeup, personal care products and toiletries as Christmas gifts, there are a few things to consider: the ingredients, the packaging and whether they (or the final product) were tested on animals.

 However, it is still recommended to do your own research, learn more about the company and whether they sell in China (which means the company does test on animals as the laws in China require animal testing), to be actually sure your gift is cruelty-free.

-Fortunately, there are more than 600 brands that offer cruelty-free cosmetic products, so it does not have to be that difficult to shop cruelty-free and vegan cosmetic products in 2020.
+Fortunately, there are more than 600 brands that offer cruelty-free cosmetic products, so you have more than enough options to shop cruelty-free and vegan cosmetic products in 2021.

-Why is the packaging of cosmetic products a problem?
-Every year, about 120 billion units of packaging are produced by the cosmetics industry - and most of it isn't recyclable.21 A not-so-fun fact is that the decomposition of the average moisturiser container is assumed to take approximately 1000 years.
+What about the packaging?
+Every year, about 120 billion units of packaging are produced by the cosmetics industry – and most of it isn't recyclable.21

-The consumption of beauty products has increased around 400% in the UK since 1985 and if this level of consumption continues, it is estimated that by the year 2050, there will be 12 billion tonnes of plastic in landfills - which is as heavy as 35 000 Empire State Buildings.21,22
+The consumption of beauty products has increased about 500% in the UK since 1985 and if this level of consumption continues, it is estimated that by the year 2050, there will be 12 billion tonnes of plastic in landfills – which is as heavy as 35.000 Empire State Buildings.21,22,58,59

 If you are ready to buy Christmas gifts without microbeads this year, watch out for these five most common microbeads ingredients used in cosmetics and personal care products: polyethylene (PE), polyethylene terephthalate (PET), nylon (PA), polypropylene (PP), polymethyl methacrylate (PMMA).24

-Even though the plastic packaging of personal care products is a huge problem, the truth is that more than 90% of the carbon footprint of shampoo, conditioner and other hair products is due to its usage phase due to heating water.25,26 The remaining percentage is mostly associated with packaging.
+Even though the plastic packaging of personal care products is a huge problem, the truth is that more than 90% of the carbon footprint of shampoo, conditioner and other hair products is linked to heating water when washing your hair.25,26 The remaining percentage is mostly associated with packaging.

 The carbon footprint of jewellery made of recycled materials is significantly lower:

-But what is the carbon footprint of your tiny, lighter jewellery you are buying for Christmas?29
+But what is the carbon footprint of your tiny, lighter jewellery that you are buying as gifts for Christmas?29

 So, it is quite visible that silver has the lowest carbon footprint when compared to other precious metals.
 However, the more sustainable Christmas gift is recycled jewellery.